-Coffee served in a plastic bag, sticky rice and expensive stanmps, these are some of our interesting facts about Laos which will make you smile!
+Coffee served in a plastic bag, sticky rice, and expensive stamps…These are some of our interesting facts about Laos which will inspire and make you smile!

 Laos: a landlocked country in Southeast Asia with some of the shortest people in the world!

 Laos is also famous for having the tallest treehouse in the world, the oldest human fossil in Southeast Asia, and is considered one of the fastest-growing economies in all of Asia.
 They also have papayas – lots and lots of papayas – some of which are absolutely ginormous!

 Whilst we knew absolutely nothing about Laos before our trip here, we quickly fell in love with this stunning country in Southeast Asia.
 With some of the most humble people in Asia and some pretty spectacular landscapes (the Kuang Si Falls in particular!), we know you will love it too.